-"The practice of radiation therapy is performed by health care professionals responsible for the administration of high doses of ionizing radiation for the purpose of treating pathologies, primarily cancer.
-A radiation therapist acquires and analyzes data in preparation for patient treatment, uses various imaging technologies to localize the treatment area, participates in treatment planning and performs radiation therapy procedures as prescribed and supervised by a radiation oncologist.
+"The practice of radiation therapy is performed by health care professionals responsible for the administration of ionizing radiation for the purpose of treating diseases, primarily cancer.
+A radiation therapist performs radiation therapy procedures under the supervision of a radiation oncologist.
+It is typically the radiation therapist who administers the radiation to the patient throughout the course of treatment.